 Her mom, who was alcoholic and in and out of relationships, decided to be in a relationship again.
 They were going to move from Canada to California.
 They came over and packed my mom up and moved her to another country.
 I don’t think anybody said, “what about her school and what about the scholarship and what about the arts academy and maybe this was not a good time to move her.”
 Nobody said that.
 Adults often don’t really think about stuff like that or take their kids’ feelings and lives into account.
 They are just very self focused in that way.
 Anyway, as she was telling me what happened, I just felt so sad.
 All of a sudden I had some insight into my mother and why she shut down emotionally, why she felt angry, why she got into the relationships she did.

 When they got to California, she got into high school.
 She was twelve years old in the ninth grade.
 She met my father, who was older.
 They have sex and she ends up pregnant and her life just goes from one thing to another.
+Teenage pregnancy can ruin a young woman’s life.
+They don’t have to have sex in order to explore their sexuality.
+In fact, watch more here if you are interested in learning more about the alternative.
 They have five kids, she gives up all her dreams about becoming an artist or a writer and takes her anger and her hatred out on her second child, which is me.
 At that moment everything kind of made sense to me, and I couldn’t really be angry in the same way.
 Back then I guess she couldn’t just open tubev sex porn site now.

 I think that when we start doing Step 8 – when we write things down – we start to become willing to make amends and allow God to teach us what happened in other people’s lives.
 That’s not to excuse what happened, not to say it was ok that you weren’t loved as a child.
 None of that’s ok.
 It shouldn’t have happened that way.
 But, man!
 I need some understanding so I can let go of the bitterness and the anger.
 So I can let go of the guilt and the shame.
 And so I can let go of thinking I must have been this huge mistake and there’s something dreadfully wrong with me.
 Because none of that’s true and I can’t step into recovery if I believe all of that stuff.